wp-plugins/mf-gig-calendar/readme.txt

 == Changelog ==

+**Version 1.0.4**

+* Fixed issue with dates being off by a day!
+* Updates to be compatible with PHP 7

 **Version 1.0.3**

-* By popular and instistant demand "Archive" is back.
+* By popular and insistant demand "Archive" is back.
 * More bug fixes

 **Version 1.0.2**